Overview

 The following RAM & CPU Threshold settings are available for configuration:

-- Maximum Memory (MB): Defines the upper memory threshold, capping the maximum memory allocation possible through Autoscaler.
+- Maximum Memory (MB): Sets the highest container size the service can be scaled up to.
 If blank, the container can scale to the largest size available.

-- Memory Scale Down Percentage: Determines the percentage of the next lower memory limit that, when reached or exceeded by memory usage, initiates a down-scaling action.
+- Memory Scale Down Percentage: Specifies a threshold based on the percentage of the next smallest container size’s memory limit at which the service’s memory usage triggers a scale down.

 - Memory Optimized Memory/CPU Ratio Threshold: Establishes the ratio of Memory (in GB) to CPU (in CPUs) at which values exceeding the threshold prompt a shift to an R (Memory Optimized) profile.